dubtcs/nECS_char/README.md

 # nECS

-A lightweight ECS I use in my [AxtEngine](https://github.com/dubtcs/AxtEngine).
+A simple ECS I use in my [AxtEngine](https://github.com/dubtcs/AxtEngine).

 I wanted to try making my own.
 Once I heard about the idea of an ECS while working on AxtEngine, I really wanted to know how they worked.
 I think this was a great way to learn.